zzzzssss/openmessages-X-twitter/README.md

         * How many real-time photos and video were coming out on Twitter after the news came out?
         * How did the followers of IBM and redhat change during and after news came out?

-The entire JSON associated with the one single tweet can be seen [here]().
+The entire JSON associated with the one single tweet can be seen [here](https://github.com/zzzzssss/openmessages/blob/master/docs/twitter_json_example/twitter_raw_example.json) and [here](https://github.com/zzzzssss/openmessages/blob/master/docs/twitter_json_example/twitter_raw_example.json).
 In order to do the analysis, the database structure is designed as follow:
 #### Datastructure
 The ER diagram is shown below: